HeinoPortfolio/Data-Analytics-Grad-Work/7 Advanced Data Acquisition/README.md

 # Course Overview

-This is the repository for the Data Mining I course.
+This is the repository for the Advanced Data Acquisition course.
 This page will contain the coursework files that are completed during the course.
 You will find sample code that was used to create the assignment and a brief description of the concepts or technology used to pass the assessment.

 # Competencies
 -